Resource-Aware Hierarchical Federated Learning for Video Caching in Wireless Networks: System Model

 \subsection{Network Model}

 We consider a cache-enabled wireless network, consisting of distributed \acp{ue}, \acp{bs} and a \ac{csp}.
-Denote the UE set $\mathcal{U}=\{u\}_{u=1}^U$ and the BS set by $\mathcal{B}=\{b\}_{b=1}^{B}$.
-Besides, denote the UEs that are associated to BS $b$ by $\mathcal{U}_b$ such that $\mathcal{U} = \bigcup_{b=1}^B \mathcal{U}_b$.
+Denote the UE set $\mathcal{U}=\{u\}_{u=0}^{U-1}$ and the BS set by $\mathcal{B}=\{b\}_{b=0}^{B-1}$.
+Besides, denote the UEs that are associated to BS $b$ by $\mathcal{U}_b$ such that $\mathcal{U} = \bigcup_{b=0}^{B-1} \mathcal{U}_b$.
 The system operates in discrete time slot $t=1, \dots, T$, where the duration between two slots is $\kappa$ seconds.
-The CSP has a fixed content catalog, denoted by $\mathcal{C}=\{\mathcal{C}_g\}_{g=1}^G$, where $\mathcal{C}_g = \{c_g\}_{c=1}^{\bar{C}}$ is the content set of genre $g$.
+The CSP has a fixed content catalog, denoted by $\mathcal{C}=\{\mathcal{C}_g\}_{g=0}^{G-1}$, where $\mathcal{C}_g = \{c_g\}_{c=0}^{\bar{C}-1}$ is the content set of genre $g$.
 Besides, denote the total number of content in the catalog by $C = \Bar{C} G$.
 Each \ac{bs} is equipped with an \ac{es} that has a limited cache storage and computation capability, and is under the control of the \ac{csp}.
 Consequently, the \ac{bs} has no information about what content is stored in the \ac{es}.
 To keep its operational information private, the \ac{csp} assigns temporal tag IDs to the original content ID that it shares with the \ac{bs}.
 The mappings between the actual content IDs and the tagged IDs are only known to the \ac{csp} and the \acp{ue}.
 Moreover, the \ac{csp} can periodically change these mappings to prevent the BS from learning the actual content information.
 Note that since each \ac{bs} is equipped with a distinct \ac{es}, we use the same notation $b$ to represent the \ac{es} of the $b^{\mathrm{th}}$ \ac{bs} for brevity.

-The network has $\mathrm{Z}$ Hz bandwidth allocated for performing the \ac{fl} task, which is further divided into $\mathcal{Z}=\{z\}_{z=1}^Z$ orthogonal \acp{prb}.
+The network has $\bar{\mathrm{Z}}$ Hz bandwidth allocated for performing the \ac{fl} task, which is further divided into $\mathcal{Z}=\{z\}_{z=0}^{Z-1}$ orthogonal \acp{prb}.
 The frequency reuse factor is $1$, i.e., each BS utilizes the same pRB set.
 Besides, we assume that the \acp{bs} collaborate to find node associations and pRB allocations such that inter-cell interference is fully mitigated.
+A list of the important notations used in this paper is summarized in Table \ref{tableofVariable}.